DavidMolTor/MIDI_Control/README.md

  - Layer selection for additional functions.
 The code has 4 layers but it can be easily scaled.

  - Configurable expression pedal routing to a different channel and CC for each layer.

+ ## Requirements

+ - This Arduino [MIDI library](https://github.com/FortySevenEffects/arduino_midi_library).
+Can be installed via the IDE library manager.